 Adobe® InDesign® CC software supports accessible cross-media publication, allowing you to export InDesign documents to ePub, HTML, or accessible PDF.
 Reduce the time it takes to create PDF documents that people with disabilities can use more effectively.
 Apply accessibility features within your InDesign document, rather than having to make major changes in Adobe Acrobat® software.
 PDF tags, alt tags, and the content order you assign stay with the document as you revise it.

 (In Finnish) LUT-diplomityö tarkastelee WordPress-julkaisujärjestelmää ja sen rakennetta sekä toiminnallisuuksia.
 Case-esimerkillä esitellään, miten saavutettavuus voidaan teknisesti toteuttaa WordPress-julkaisujärjestelmällä toteutetun verkkosivuston teemaan.

 2 Accessibility guidelines for Web publishers

 Two Aalto methods to improve the accessibility of your website

 2.1 The very easy way(TM)

 Aalto.fi tutorials for site structure and articles

-The new aalto.fi digital communications platform will be simpler than before and contain the different platforms – Inside, Into, Saha, Research & Art, People and more – in the same environment.
+Aalto University's aalto.fi digital communications platform contains the different platforms in the same environment.
 An article page can be used to present any type of information or content.

 This page will help you get to know the aalto.fi platform and its features.